mansfire/credit-card-churn/README.md

-Testing multiple models like XG boosting, gradient boosting, and rf to determine which customers will be most likely to churn
+Testing regression (lasso and ridge) and cross vlaidation  and rf to determine which customers will be most likely to churn